Ferrugem (footballer, born 1988): Career

 Ferrugem began his career with Criciúma youth, before moves to São Mateus, Gama and then Ceilandense.
 After a short stay with Ceilandense, Ferrugem returned to Gama in 2010.
 His second spell with Gama lasted just a matter of months as he joined Brasiliense in June, he appeared in 22 matches of Brasiliense's relegation campaign from Série B. 30 appearances followed in 2011 and 2012 before completing a transfer to current club Ponte Preta.

+On 10 March 2013, Ferrugem suffered a horrific leg injury in a Série B home game against São Caetano after a tackle by Danielzinho.
+As a result, he tore his ligaments and dislocated his left ankle joints.
+Controversially, Danielzinho only received a yellow card.

 After 24 appearances in all competitions over two seasons for Ponte Preta, Ferrugem agreed to join Corinthians on loan.
 He made his Corinthians debut in an away win against rivals Santos, he participated in five more games for the club before returning to Ponte Preta.

 2015 saw Ferrugem move out of Brazil for the first time in his career as he joined J1 League side Vissel Kobe on loan.
 He played in 8 league matches and 4 cup games before departing in July.
 Upon arriving back in his homeland, Ferrugem spent the rest of 2015 with Sport.
 He returned to Ponte Preta in 2016 and played six times for the club in the 2016 Campeonato Paulista before again leaving the club on loan, this time he completed a move to Figueirense.